rigdenlab/conkit/docs/examples/plot_map.rst

 Using Python
 ^^^^^^^^^^^^

-Two simplified versions of the ``conkit.plot_map`` script is shown below to illustrate how you can plot your own contact map using Python.
+Two simplified versions of the ``conkit.plot`` script is shown below to illustrate how you can plot your own contact map using Python.

 .. only:: html